stablekernel/aqueduct/source/docs/db/serialization.md

 }; // true
 ```

-A property value becomes available when it is set through an accessor of the object, when invoking `readFromMap` with a map that contains the associated key, or when using a fetch `Query` that fetches the associated column.
+A property value becomes available when it is set through an accessor, when using `read`, or when returning objects from a query.

 ## Behavior of Transient Properties